howdocom/howdo-slate/source/index.html.md

 ## BUSINESS STRUCTURE
 Where does accelerator live within a corporation?
 Where are promising startups integrated into?

-[WP IMPORT: BLOCKQUOTE] “Corporate accelerators are either integrated within the parent company organization as part of a specific business unit, such as digital or online business, or a specific department, such as innovation management, corporate strategy, or product development.
+> “Corporate accelerators are either integrated within the parent company organization as part of a specific business unit, such as digital or online business, or a specific department, such as innovation management, corporate strategy, or product development.
 This integration into one specific department also determines the reporting line of the accelerator management team, which usually reflects the objectives of the programs.
 As an alternative to integration into the parent company, the corporate accelerator can be launched as an independent organization in the form of an independent legal entity that usually acts as a 100% subsidiary of the parent company, ensuring a higher level of independence.”
 (Dominik Kanbach, Stephan Stubner, Article)

-[WP IMPORT: BLOCKQUOTE] “...I think sometimes the corporates have different activities that they’re doing that are not at all coordinated.
+> “...I think sometimes the corporates have different activities that they’re doing that are not at all coordinated.
 So, they might have an accelerator program, they might have an innovation program, they might have a direct investment program, they might have a VC arm, and they might have acquisition, right?
 And I think all those should probably be coordinated.”
 (Dave McClure, Panel Discussion)

-[WP IMPORT: BLOCKQUOTE] “With their position as the interface to the startup world, the corporate units running outside-in startup programs need to bridge the gap to the corporate world.
+> “With their position as the interface to the startup world, the corporate units running outside-in startup programs need to bridge the gap to the corporate world.
 Their job does not end with a successful prototype or proof-of-concept ready to be transferred to a regular business unit for market launch.
 Rather, they need to push this external innovation internally to make sure its market launch will eventually happen and the project’s results don’t go by the wayside.
 The organizational interface with the core business is hence a highly critical point in an outside-in program.”
 (Weiblen, Chesbrough, Article)